-Once the student has been accepted into the CP, it is assumed that they will maintain their academic status.
-If the student receives a grade of C+, C, C- in any two required courses during the professional phase of the Program they will be put on academic probation within the Program.
+Once the student has been accepted into the CP, it is expected that they will maintain their academic status.
+If the student earns a grade of C+, C, C- in any two required courses during the professional phase of the Program they will be put on academic probation within the Program.
 The student will be required to meet with the Program Directors (this may be via phone or email).
 At this time, conditions of the academic probation will be determined and a plan of action will be put into place.

-If the student receives another (third) C+, C, C- in a required course during the professional phase of the Program, a committee review of the circumstances will be conducted and disciplinary action will be taken including possible dismissal from the Program and/or the student not receiving a verification statement.
+If the student earns another (third) C+, C, C- in a required course during the professional phase of the Program, a committee review of the circumstances will be conducted and disciplinary action will be taken including possible dismissal from the Program and/or the student not receiving a verification statement.

 A grade of D+, D, D- in any required course during the professional phase of the Program will be referred for a committee review and disciplinary action will be taken including potential dismissal from the Program and/or the student not receiving a verification statement.
+At a minimum, the student will be required to retake the course, which may result in the need for a modified plan of study that extends the length of the Program.

-A grade of E in any required course during the professional phase of the Program will result in automatic dismissal from the Program (which includes the student not receiving a verification statement).
+A grade of F in any required course during the professional phase of the Program will result in automatic dismissal from the Program (which includes the student not receiving a verification statement).

-If a grade of D+, D, D-, or E is received in any course during the final semester of the Program, the circumstances will be committee reviewed and the student may not graduate and/or receive a verification statement.
+If a grade of D+, D, D- is earned in any course during the final semester of the Program, the circumstances will be committee reviewed and the student may not graduate and/or receive a verification statement.